-On June 17, 2019, the Company acquired by staking an additional 739 hectares mineral claim, increasing the Company's holdings in the Philips Arm Gold Camp.
+On June 17, 2019, the Company acquired by staking of the Loughborough mineral claims an additional 739 hectares, increasing the Company's holdings in the Philips Arm Gold Camp.
 This claim connects the Margurete Gold property to the western extent of Loughborough Inlet.